 The Maximum Transmit Power Level field is a signed number and is 1 octet in length.
-It indicates the maximum power, in dBm, allowed to be transmitted.
+The Maximum Transmit Power Level field indicates the maximum power, in dBm, allowed to be transmitted.
 As the method of measurement for maximum transmit power level differs by regulatory domain, the value in this field is interpreted according to the regulations applicable for the domain identified by the Country String.

 An operating class is an index into a set of values for radio equipment sets of rules.
 The Operating Class